birdy076/brainfuck-interpreter/README.md

 And the input prompt (invoked by ',') being
 > input\>

-## TODO
-* Store chars as their decimal equivalents (i.e. unicode decimal values), as opposed to Python's string objects.
-This will allow programs to print chars without input.
+Note: I have changed the way characters are stored on the tape.
+Instead of storing chars as Python string objects it will store their ascii decimal equivalents.
+The same applies to printing the values in cells - the value will be converted to its ascii equivalent.
+I made this change to make my interpreter work more like Thomas Cort's BFI.